nghuiling/Qgen/README.md

 ### Qgen: A new generation of learning

-Qgen is a tool that helps you generate Multiple Choice Questions (MCQ) from any text.
+Qgen is a tool that helps you generate Multiple Choice Questions (MCQ) from any text.<br>
 Attach your notes, guidebooks and articles to generate questions for your learning.